 My mind spins, why am I finding it so difficult to write?
 Why am I still in this liminal space?
 Why can’t I just transition smoothly from one chapter of my life to another, rather than feeling like I need to stop and start afresh, over and over again?

 The nights are slowly beginning to draw in.
-I turn the lights down low, watch the flames flicker as I light candles before placing a vase of fresh flowers on the dining table.
+I turn the lights down low, lay knives and forks and watch the flames flicker as I light candles before placing a vase of fresh flowers on the dining table.
 I get so much pleasure from preparing food and sharing it with David on the nights he’s not abroad with his work.
 It’s a ritual I treasure; I love these calm moments at the end of crazy days, the opportunity to connect and converse, it’s a habit instilled in me by my parents.
 One I’m grateful for and will forever hold onto, sharing meals at the table shouldn’t only be reserved for restaurants or special occasions.

 Breathe in.
 Breathe out.